An Investigation of Multi-feature Extraction and Super-resolution with Fast Microphone Arrays: Contact Characterization Performance

 \subsection{Localization}

-The learned localization regressor estimates the current contact position from a short history of data (100 timesteps, 0.05 seconds).
+The localization regressor estimates the current contact position from a history of data (100 timesteps, 0.05 seconds).
 As with the texture model, we examine the localizer’s performance on five test sets containing unseen velocities.
-The average mean/median error over the five test sets is 1.8/1.5 mm.
+The mean error is 1.8mm.

 We find this learned position model to outperform a heuristic-based method, which assigns the position of the microphone with the highest signal-to-noise ratio (SNR) over the history window as the estimated location.
 The mean / median localization error for the baseline is 5.5 / 5.3 mm.
-We note that using SNR over the history window means that this baseline predicts the average position over the entire window of history, whereas the learned model is trained to predict the most recent position.
+We note that using SNR over the history window means that this baseline predicts the average position over the entire window of history, whereas the learned model is trained to estimate the most recent position.
 That said, the delay introduced by such a short window (0.05 seconds) is small.